svub/nunya/README.md

 ## License <a id="license"></a>

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENCE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.

-It was built based on Scaffold ETH 2 that has MIT license that must be respected.
+It was built based on Scaffold ETH 2 that has MIT license that must be respected - see the [LICENSE-SE-2](./LICENSE-SE-2).

 The Secret contracts were built based on the example [SecretPath Confidential Voting Tutorial](https://github.com/SecretFoundation/Secretpath-tutorials/tree/master/secretpath-voting).

+## Disclaimer <a id="disclaimer"></a>

+See the [DISCLAIMER](./DISCLAIMER) file for details.